henkjannl/BedClock/04_Software/readme.md

 ### Readme
+`Bedclock` is the software for the Arduino environment.

 Different projects were created to port the Arduino version to ESP-IDF:
 * `Bedclock_IDF_V01` : Test WS2812 led chain
 * `Bedclock_IDF_V02` : Test SSD1306 OLED screen